alpha912/codebase-md/docs/usage.md

 # Usage

-CodebaseMD provides two main commands to export your codebase to a Markdown file:
+CodebaseMD provides four main commands:

 1. **Export All**: Export the entire codebase to a Markdown file
 2. **Export Selected**: Export only the selected files or folders to a Markdown file
+3. **Export Micro Codebase**: Export a condensed version of the entire codebase
+4. **Export Selected as Micro Codebase**: Export a condensed version of selected files or folders

 ## Exporting the Entire Codebase